last-dot/ink-sandbox-trace/Guide.md

 ## 4. Run a DRink Test
 1. Press F5 or run **“Launch”** from the Run menu.
-This starts the debug session — you’ll see confirmation in the Python backend logs.
+This starts the debug session — you’ll see confirmation in the Python backend logs file.
+You should also see logs in the debug console confirming that the **Python DAP server** is running and responding — this verifies the extension is properly connected to the backend.
 Since breakpoints and step functionality are not yet implemented, you can stop the session at this point.
 2. Click **“Run Test”** on any test (or press Run button from the Run menu).
 Wait for the build in the terminal to complete.
 3. This triggers the **DRink test pipeline**: